ChrisPupo22/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+It is the document object model.
+An object that represents what is being shown on the page.
+JS accesses it.

 2. What is an event?
+An event is usually something that the user does, like a click or mouseover etc..
 3. What is an event listener?
+An event listener is able to catch the events and allows you to create an action based on the actual event.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? becasue nodelist are not able to be iterated over by a for loop or forEach statement.
 5. What is a component?
+A component is something like a drop down bar or card.
+Usually reusable code that can be implemented in many settings.

 ### Git Set up